 Whether it’s used for insomnia or anxiety, etizolam is intended for short-term use.
 Like Xanax, the prolonged, consistent use of the drug can cause chemical dependence and addiction.
 If you keep using the drug, your brain will start adapting to its presence and integrate it into your normal brain chemistry.

 Furthermore, it may stop producing its own inhibitory chemicals, and it may even produce excitatory chemicals to counteract the drug and balance your brain chemistry.
 For that reason, both etizolam and Xanax are used as a temporary therapeutic treatment.

 While etizolam is used in Japan and parts of Europe, it’s not approved for use by the Food and Drug Administration in the U.S., but it is legal in a few states.
 It’s considered a Schedule I drug, due to its likelihood to be abused.

-How Much Etizolam is Equal to Xanax?
+How Much Etizolam Is Equal To Xanax?

 Etizolam is active at a very low dose: about 0.2 to 0.5 milligrams.
 Using even half a milligram more than necessary can have considerably boosted effects.
-A common clinical dose is around 0.5 to 2.0 milligrams per day, depending on the individual patient, the means of administration, and the intended use.
+A typical clinical dose is around 0.5 to 2.0 milligrams per day, depending on the individual patient, the means of administration, and the intended use.